Academics » English Language Arts

 Our Kindergarten through 2nd grade students receive structured phonics instruction founded on the science of reading.
 Our daily hour-long foundation skills block cultivates the brain-based connections needed to support phonological awareness, decoding, word recognition, and spelling --- all proven to provide the basis for proficient reading and writing in later years.

-We use CKLA Skills as our curriculum for foundational skills.
+We use CKLA Skills as our curriculum for foundational skills in the early elementary years.
 We chose this curriculum because of its sequential, multi-sensory approach.
 In kindergarten, students begin by developing the understanding that words are made up of individual sounds.
-These sounds can be manipulated to change words and also written down to record words.
 Students learn letter-sound correspondences, which begins their journey of learning to read and write.
-As they progress, children move from single consonant and vowel sounds to one-syllable words to multisyllabic words.
-As they move through the CKLA curriculum, children also develop reading fluency through repeated readings of decodable texts.
+As they progress through first and second grade, children move from single consonant and vowel sounds to one-syllable words to multisyllabic words.
+Children also develop reading fluency through repeated readings of decodable texts.
+Students emerge from 2nd grade with a good handle on the most common spelling patterns and generalizations, a strong bank of sight words, and the ability to accurately read unfamiliar words using decoding strategies.

 Our teachers monitor each child’s unique journey of learning to read and write through informal daily assessments, end of unit assessments and more formal benchmarking assessments three times per year.
-We believe that careful observation of a child’s reading and writing allows us to analyze errors and provide targeted reteaching and additional practice.
+We believe that careful observation of a child’s reading and writing allows us to provide targeted reteaching, additional practice, and more structured intervention when necessary.
 Students are met where they are, and are supported or challenged with meaningful instruction.
-Students emerge from 2nd grade with a good handle on the most common spelling patterns and generalizations, a strong bank of sight words, and the ability to accurately read unfamiliar words using decoding strategies that include syllable division, affix knowledge, and context clues.

 Content-Based Literacy: EL Education Modules

-Expeditions: Learning through Place-Based Education
+Learning through Place-Based Education

-Because of our emphasis on place-based learning, our students go on many trips during each of their units of study.
-We believe that trips are an essential research tool for young learners.
-Through these trips, our students learn to observe closely, record their findings, and ask questions.
-Teachers at Atlas carefully plan these expeditions so that they align to learning goals and help students delve more deeply into content.
-We love finding museums, centers, and organizations that enhance our studies.
-We also believe that students can learn a great deal from looking closely at “everyday” places.
-Kindergarteners might visit a toy store to think about how it is organized and how its signs help shoppers find their way around.
-First graders might go birding at a local park and record their observations of bird behavior.
-We also love finding experts for students to interview -- our families are often a great resource in this regard!
+Because of our emphasis on place-based learning, our students regularly go on trips and engage with visitors related to their units of study.
+We believe that trips, interviews, and hands-on experiences are an essential research tool for young learners; they help our students learn to observe closely, record their findings, and ask questions.
+Teachers at Atlas carefully plan these experiences so that they align to learning goals and help students delve more deeply into content.